 Call for Board Nominations

 The provisions setting out the procedures for nomination and election of the Board appear in Bylaws 103.1 to 103.14 which are also available for download.
-Under Bylaws 105.1 to 105.4 and 138.1 to 138.5, four members are to be elected to the Board this year.
-The terms of Carrie Carson, CPA, CA, Gayle Holman, FCPA, FCMA, Martin McInnis, FCPA, FCMA, and Mike Pestill, FCPA, FCMA will expire as of the 2019 Annual General Meeting.
-Carrie is the only member eligible for re-election.
+Under Bylaws 105.1 to 105.4, seven members are to be elected to the Board this year.
+The following members terms will expire as of the 2020 Annual General meeting:

-The Role of Board members is to collectively govern CPA Saskatchewan.
-The mandate of the CPA Saskatchewan Board, and its authority, are derived from the Act.
+The role of Board members is to collectively govern CPA Saskatchewan.
+The mandate of the CPA Saskatchewan Board, and its authority, are derived from the The Accounting Profession Act (the Act).
 As per Section 8(1) of the Act, the Board shall govern and manage the affairs of CPA Saskatchewan and the regulation of registrants.

-The Board is comprised of a minimum of eleven representatives of the membership who are elected by the membership at an annual meeting of the members and the two persons appointed by the Lieutenant Governor in Council.
-The elected officers are the Chair and Vice Chair.
+The Board is comprised of eleven members of CPA Saskatchewan who are elected by the membership at the annual general meeting and the two persons appointed by the Lieutenant Governor in Council.
+The elected officers are the Chair and Vice-Chair.

 A term on the Board is two years, and members may only serve a maximum of two consecutive terms.